-1. Verse 19 is the what most catches my eye as a Girardian: “I will deal with all your oppressors at that time.
+1. Verse 19 is what most catches my eye as a Girardian: “I will deal with all your oppressors at that time.
 And I will save the lame and gather the outcast, and I will change their shame into praise and renown in all the earth.”
-It recalls to mind for me another gem from James Alison‘s Raising Abel: the first portion of the concluding chapter on the theme of “Reputation and Shame.”
+It calls to mind for me another gem from James Alison‘s Raising Abel: the first portion of the concluding chapter on the theme of “Reputation and Shame.”
+For example:

 1. See last week’s resources (Advent 2C) for the full context of the letter to the Philippians.

 1. Here is what I wrote for Advent 3B regarding 1 Thess.
 5:16-24: Constant prayer, rejoicing and giving thanks.
 These are themes in several of Paul’s letters, most notably Philippians 4.
 (Philippians is also the letter that most emphasizes positive imitation.)
 Are prayerful rejoicing and thanksgiving remedies for mimetic rivalry?
 Giving thanks in all circumstances would seem to counteract the felt lack of things when mimetic rivalry comes knocking.

 I believe that Advent 3 has also been traditionally “Jubilate” Sunday (sometimes distinguished by a pink candle), a day to emphasize joy and celebration.
 The choice of second lessons seems to follow this tradition.